Are you a “Believer”? You might be – and not know it!

 Beliefs are really only thoughts and ideas.
 Beliefs are usually accepted on “faith” (or by force) rather than “evidence” or “extensive experience”.
 The “problem” with beliefs is not what people think they “know” or have “personally experienced” (based upon their perception, interpretation, and understanding) – but people’s attachment to (and “identification” with) their thinking, ideas, and what they have been taught.

-What people believe often affects others.
-People KILL for “beliefs“!
+What people believe (or don’t) often affects others.
+Some people even KILL for “beliefs“!
 Unlike most other thoughts or ideas, many beliefs are unconscious.
 People are not even always aware of them – even as they “control” their lives.
 Beliefs may be “limiting” or “empowering”, helpful or hurtful, delightful or dangerous – but they are still just thoughts and ideas (that people act and react to – as if they were “true”).

 Believers tend to defend and defer to their beliefs (by default) when challenged.
 They would rather confront someone else than what they believe – because doing so has a lot to do with how they see themselves).
 People sometimes think they ARE what they believe – and yet they often do not even know what they (“really”) believe.

 What people think and say they believe are usually their “ideals“, not their “beliefs“.
 To find out what someone believes, watch them.
 Actions speak louder than words.
 It is someone’s “walk”, rather than their talk, that matters most – and is a more accurate reflection of what they “really” believe, value, and hold true.

 Watching a movie playing on a screen (where others do everything) isn’t the same as other kinds of “playing” (where you have to actually do and experience everything yourself).
 There is nothing wrong with watching movies (for entertainment) – but watching others is not the same as living and learning oneself in person.